 Class A, T4, T6 and Series A units are available to all investors on a front-end load basis.
 Investors may pay an upfront sales charge when purchasing Class A, T4, T6 and Series A units of the Funds.
-On May 13, 2023, the back-end load and low-load purchase options were closed to new purchases.
-If investors had purchased units under the back-end load option prior to May 13, 2023, the deferred sales charge schedule will continue and investors may pay a deferred sales charge if they redeem their Class A, T4, T6, T8 and Series A units.
+On May 13, 2024, the back-end load and low-load purchase options were closed to new purchases.
+If investors had purchased units under the back-end load option prior to May 13, 2024, the deferred sales charge schedule will continue and investors may pay a deferred sales charge if they redeem their Class A, T4, T6, T8 and Series A units.

 Select, Select-T4, Select-T6, and Select-T8 Class units have a lower management expense ratio than Class A, T4, T6, and T8 units.
-If investors had purchased units under the back-end load option prior to May 13, 2023, the deferred sales charge schedule will continue and Investors may pay a deferred sales charge if they redeem their Select, Select-T4, Select-T6, and Select-T8 Class units.
+If investors had purchased units under the back-end load option prior to May 13, 2024, the deferred sales charge schedule will continue and investors may pay a deferred sales charge if they redeem their Select, Select-T4, Select-T6, and Select-T8 Class units.

-Elite, Elite-T4, Elite-T6, and Elite-T8 Class units have a lower management expense ratio than Class A, T4, T6, T8, Select, Select-T4, Select-T6, and Select-T8 units.
-If investors had purchased units under the back-end load option prior to May 13, 2023, the deferred sales charge schedule will continue and Investors may pay a deferred sales charge if they redeem their Elite, Elite-T4, Elite-T6, and Elite-T8 Class units.
+Elite, Elite-T4, Elite-T6, and Elite-T6 Class units have a lower management expense ratio than Class A, T4, T6, T8, Select, Select-T4, Select-T6, and Select-T8 units.
+If investors had purchased units under the back-end load option prior to May 13, 2024, the deferred sales charge schedule will continue and investors may pay a deferred sales charge if they redeem their Elite, Elite-T6, and Elite-T6, and Elite-T8.

 Class T4, T6, and T8 units have the same characteristics as Class A units, except that they each intend to pay a unique maximum fixed distribution amount per unit, which also results in a separate net asset value per unit.
 Select-T4, Select-T6, and Select-T8 Class units are the same as Select Class units, except that they each intend to pay a unique maximum fixed distribution amount per unit.
-Elite-T4, Elite-T6, and Elite-T8 Class units are the same as Select Class units, except that they each intend to pay a unique maximum fixed distribution amount per unit.
 Elite-T4, Elite-T6, and Elite-T8 Class units are the same as Elite Class units, except that they each intend to pay a unique maximum fixed distribution amount per unit.

-Class F, Class FT4, Class FH5, Class FH74, Class FH74, Class FH76 units and Series F (referred to collectively, as Class F) are available, subject to certain minimum investment requirements, to investors participating in programs such as clients of "fee-for-service" investment advisors, dealer-sponsored "wrap accounts", and others who pay an annual fee to their dealer, and to investors who have accounts with a discount broker (provided the discount broker offers Class F units on its platform).
+Class FT4, Class FT6, Class FH74, Class FH76 units and Series F (collectively, as Class F) are available, subject to certain minimum investment requirements, to investors participating in programs such as clients of "fee-for-service" investment advisors, dealer-sponsored "wrap accounts", and others who pay an annual fee to their dealer, and to investors who have accounts with a discount broker (provided the discount broker offers Class F units on its platform).
 Instead of paying a sales charge, investors purchasing Class F units may pay fees to their dealer or discount broker for their services.
 We do not pay a trailing commission in respect of these classes of units, allowing us to charge a lower annual management fee.

-Premium Class, Premium-T4 Class, Premium-T6 Class, Class H-Premium, Class H-Premium T4, and Class H-Premium T6 units are available to all investors on a front-end load basis only.
-You pay an upfront sales charge of between 0% to 5% that you negotiate with your dealer when you purchase units.
+Premium Class, Premium-T4 Class, Premium-T6 Class, Class H-Premium, Class H-Premium T4, and Class H-Premium T6 units are available to all investors on a front-end load basis only and you pay an upfront sales charge when you purchase units.

-Class S, Class SM, Class SM-Hedged, and Series S units are only available for purchase by mutual funds, asset allocation services or discretionary managed accounts offered by the Manager or an affiliate.
-As of the financial reporting date, these classes were not active.
+Class SM, Class SM, Class SM, Hedged, and Series S units are only available for purchase by mutual funds, asset allocation services or discretionary managed accounts offered by the Manager or an affiliate.
+As of the financial reporting date, these Classes and Series were not active.